Leg3ndary/APHS-bot/info/announcements.md

 ## FRIDAY OCTOBER 22 2021

-**CROSS COUNTRY - **There will be a very brief but mandatory Cross Country meeting at the beginning of lunch in room 210 on Monday, October 25th.
+**CROSS COUNTRY**There will be a very brief but mandatory Cross Country meeting at the beginning of lunch in room 210 on Monday, October 25th.
 Please be there!
 Thank you.

 ## THURSDAY OCTOBER 21 2021